joedvorak/Current-Monitor/README.md

 # Discussion
 ## Design Decisions
-Not Provided

 ## Test Results Discussion
-The Peltier Live Well Cooler allows the user to select the desired maintenance temperature of the water in the live well using 2 pushbuttons and will then automatically cycle the system on and off while giving the user a real time readout of the current live well water temperature

 # References
 The Current Transducer and spec sheet we used can be found [here](https://docs-emea.rs-online.com/webdocs/146d/0900766b8146d0a8.pdf)